monry/UniFlow/Assets/README.md

 #### Act As Trigger

 Set true to allow to act as the entry point of events.

-#### Act As Receiver

-Set true to allow to act as the receiver of events.

 #### Other parameters for each Connector